SolidX

 FlagDescription

---setupCreate a new test datasource environment file and manifest
+--setupCreate a new .env.<dbRunName> and test datasource manifest

---teardownDelete the test datasource environment/manifest and drop test databases
+--teardownDelete the test datasource env/manifest and drop test databases

---modules-to-test <names>Comma-separated list of module names to load test data for (used with --load; defaults to all modules)
+--modules-to-test [module names]Comma-separated list of module names to test; defaults to all modules

 Examples